cubos/cubos_extensions/README.md

 # Cubos Extensions

-This is a helper library with some extensions we use in many Cubos' projects.
+Flutter package containing the most used extension functions in Cubos Tecnologia's projects.

 ## Features